 Walgreens (including Duane Reade)

-Walgreens has administered more than 1 million COVID-19 vaccines at long-term care facilities since December 21, 2020.
-Additionally, Walgreens is predicting to have vaccines available to offer the general public at its 9,000 stores sometime in spring 2021.
+Walgreens has administered more than 147.6 million COVID-19 vaccines at long-term care facilities since December 21, 2020.
+Additionally, Walgreens has vaccines available to offer the general public at its 9,000 stores.

 Walmart, Inc. (including Sam’s Club)